-Depressive states are frequent among people suffering from cancer.
+Depression is frequent amongst people with cancer.
 Often depressive symptoms are a normal reaction or a direct effect of such a severe and life-threatening illness.
-It is therefore not easy to establish when depressive symptoms become a proper disorder and need to be treated with drugs.
-Current scientific literature reveals that depressive symptoms, even when mild, can have a relevant impact on the course of cancer, reducing people's overall quality of life and affecting their compliance with anti-cancer treatment, as well as possibly increasing the likelihood of death.
+Therefore, it is difficult to establish when depressive symptoms become a proper disorder and need to be treated with medicines.
+Current scientific literature reveals that depressive symptoms, even when mild, can have an impact on the course of cancer, reducing people's overall quality of life and affecting their compliance with anticancer treatment, as well as possibly increasing the likelihood of death.

-The certainty of the evidence was very low because of a lack of information about how the studies were designed, low numbers of people in the analysis of results, and differences between the characteristics of the studies and their results.
+Our certainty in the evidence was very low because of a lack of information about how the studies were designed, low numbers of people in the analysis of results, and differences between the characteristics of the studies and their results.

 What are the conclusions?

-Despite the impact of depression on people with cancer, the available studies were very few and of low quality.
-This review found very low certainty evidence for the effects of these drugs compared with placebo.
-On the basis of these results, clear implications for practice cannot be deduced.
-The use of antidepressants in people with cancer should be considered on an individual basis and, considering the lack of head-to-head data, the choice of which agent to prescribe may be based on the data on antidepressant efficacy in the general population of individuals with major depression, also taking into account that data on medically ill patients suggest a positive safety profile for the SSRIs.
-To better inform clinical practice, there is an urgent need for large, simple, randomised, pragmatic trials comparing commonly used antidepressants versus placebo in people with cancer who have depressive symptoms, with or without a formal diagnosis of a depressive disorder.
+Despite the impact of depression on people with cancer, the available studies were few and of low quality.
+This review found a potential beneficial effect of antidepressants against placebo in depressed participants with cancer.
+However, the certainty of evidence is very low and, on the basis of these results, it is difficult to draw clear implications for practice.
+The use of antidepressants in people with cancer should be considered on an individual basis and, considering the lack of head-to-head data, the choice of which drug to prescribe may be based on the data on antidepressant efficacy in the general population of people with major depression, also taking into account that data on people with other serious medical conditions suggest a positive safety profile for the SSRIs.
+Furthermore, this update shows that the usage of the newly US Food and Drug Administration-approved antidepressant esketamine in its intravenous formulation might represent a potential treatment for this specific population of people, since it can be used both as an anaesthetic and an antidepressant.
+However, data are too inconclusive and further studies are needed.
+We conclude that to better inform clinical practice, there is an urgent need for large, simple, randomised, pragmatic trials comparing commonly used antidepressants versus placebo in people with cancer who have depressive symptoms, with or without a formal diagnosis of a depressive disorder.

 Major depression and other depressive conditions are common in people with cancer.
 These conditions are not easily detectable in clinical practice, due to the overlap between medical and psychiatric symptoms, as described by diagnostic manuals such as the Diagnostic and Statistical Manual of Mental Disorders (DSM) and International Classification of Diseases (ICD).
 Moreover, it is particularly challenging to distinguish between pathological and normal reactions to such a severe illness.
-Depressive symptoms, even in subthreshold manifestations, have been shown to have a negative impact in terms of quality of life, compliance with anti-cancer treatment, suicide risk and likely even the mortality rate for the cancer itself.
+Depressive symptoms, even in subthreshold manifestations, have a negative impact in terms of quality of life, compliance with anticancer treatment, suicide risk and possibly the mortality rate for the cancer itself.
 Randomised controlled trials (RCTs) on the efficacy, tolerability and acceptability of antidepressants in this population are few and often report conflicting results.

-To assess the efficacy, tolerability and acceptability of antidepressants for treating depressive symptoms in adults (aged 18 years or older) with cancer (any site and stage).
+To evaluate the efficacy, tolerability and acceptability of antidepressants for treating depressive symptoms in adults (aged 18 years or older) with cancer (any site and stage).

 We included RCTs comparing antidepressants versus placebo, or antidepressants versus other antidepressants, in adults (aged 18 years or above) with any primary diagnosis of cancer and depression (including major depressive disorder, adjustment disorder, dysthymic disorder or depressive symptoms in the absence of a formal diagnosis).

-We retrieved a total of 10 studies (885 participants), seven of which contributed to the meta-analysis for the primary outcome.
-Four of these compared antidepressants and placebo, two compared two antidepressants, and one three-armed study compared two antidepressants and placebo.
-In this update we included one additional unpublished study.
-These new data contributed to the secondary analysis, while the results of the primary analysis remained unchanged.
+We identified 14 studies (1364 participants), 10 of which contributed to the meta-analysis for the primary outcome.
+Six of these compared antidepressants and placebo, three compared two antidepressants, and one three-armed study compared two antidepressants and placebo.
+In this update, we included four additional studies, three of which contributed data for the primary outcome.